vesoft-inc/nebula/docs/nebula-design-concepts.md

       Since both IO and network are long-latency operations, asynchronous and concurrent operations are required.
 In addition, to avoid a single long query affecting subsequent queries, a separate resource pool is set for each query to guarantee quality of service (QoS).

-- Calculate sinking
+- Push down

-      Too much data passing back form storage layer to computing layer occupies  too much bandwidth, to avoid that, operators such as conditional filtering (where) are sent to the storage layer along with the query filters.
+      Too much data passing back form storage layer to computation layer occupies  too much bandwidth, to avoid that, operators such as conditional filtering (where) are sent to the storage layer along with the query filters.

 - Execution plan optimization